Pros and Cons of Consolidating

 If your loans are in good standing, you can complete the Direct Consolidation Loan application online at: studentaid.gov.
 (Access to a paper application and additional directions are also available on this website.)
 If you are in default on a federal student loan, you may still be eligible for consolidation; however, you will need to meet certain requirements.
 Visit the Federal Student Aid website for more information.

 Warning!
-If you’ve made any qualifying PSLF payments on any Direct Loans prior to applying for a Direct Consolidation Loan, those previous payments will not count towards PSLF when the new Direct Consolidation Loan is disbursed.
+If you’ve made any qualifying PSLF payments on any Direct Loans prior to applying for a Direct Consolidation Loan, contact your loan servicer to determine how those payments and/or your PSLF status may be impacted when applying for a new Direct Consolidation Loan.

 When Does Repayment Begin on a Direct Consolidation Loan?